 You may think that because your dog has fur, they’ll be fine.
 Fact is they do get over heated and cold in certain climates.
 Pay attention to your dog’s needs and pack along a cooling vest, sweater, poncho, or jacket to make them more comfortable.

-I cannot stress enough how important it is that you pack enough food and water for not only yourself, but your dog as well!
-Not every hike has a source of water, and even then dogs are still susceptible to the same diseases we are from un-purified water.
+I cannot stress enough how important it is that you pack enough food and water for not only yourself, but also for your dog!
+Not every hike has a source of water and even then dogs are still susceptible to the same diseases we are from un-purified water.

-Tip: If you are hungry or thirsty, chances are your pup is too.
-Don’t forget to share the food and water supplies with them during a break.
+If you are hungry or thirsty then chances are your pup is too.
+Don’t forget to provide food and water for your dog during breaks!